nlsaw/Automated_ELK_Deployment/README.md

   Each playbook specifies which host to use within.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running?_

+  This URL will take you to the server's kibana page.
-  The URL will be http://<ELK IP ADDRESS>:5601/app/kibana
+  > http://<ELK IP ADDRESS>:5601/app/kibana

+  This will allow you to check if ELK is receiving data from filebeat.
+Scroll to the bottom and click Check Data.
+  > http://<ELK IP ADDRESS>:5601/app/kibana#/home/tutorial/systemLogs

+  This will allow you to check if ELK is receiving data from metricbeat.
+  > http://<ELK IP ADDRESS>:5601/app/kibana#/home/tutorial/systemMetrics

 ### _USEFUL COMMANDS_